Entering the Contest

 If you are a teacher submitting students' works, make sure that you have the current year's entry form and that each student completes and signs an entry form for each of their entries.
 Entries with incomplete forms are not judged.
 Please determine that your students' manuscripts comply with all contest rules before submitting.

 Cash prizes are awarded as follows: $100 for first place, $50 for second place, and $25 for third place.
 Winners will be notified by phone and in a separate mailing from the awards program invitation.

-All entrants will receive an invitation to the awards program, which will be held on the first Friday in May, at Connor's Cove Theatre in Hardesty Regional Library.
-The current winner of the Anne V. Zarrow Award for Young People's Literature will be the featured speaker and will hand out the awards.
+All entrants will receive an invitation to the awards program, which will be held on the first Friday in May.
+The current winner of the Anne V. Zarrow Award for Young People's Literature will be the featured speaker and will congratulate the award recipients.

 Entrants, winners, and their families are invited to attend the awards program.